• How they can solve this issue without tapping on any trouble

 The search engine is everything to get organic traffic, and you have to bring the best out of it.

-So whenever any client comes to us with the question: why is my website not getting traffic, we always say because you are not making Google happy.
+So whenever we tell our client that why is your website not getting traffic, we always tell them one thing: because you are not making Google happy.

 Here is what you might be skipping from your whole formula of driving traffic to your site: